Finding the Best Places to Retire Since 2006!

 Is California Considered Tax Friendly for Retirement?
 No

-Cons: The earthquake risk is 3,250% higher than the national average, and the air quality is poor.
+Cons: The earthquake risk is 3,250% higher than the national average.

 Recommended as a Retirement Spot?
 Yes